 Standard Meaning of the Term

 A search for definitions of “anti-semitic” or “anti-semitism” leads to a large number of websites.
-It will not be possible to present and discuss the contents of all those websites.
-But here are a few:
+Here are a few:

 - Merriam-Webster: “hostility toward or discrimination against Jews as a religious, ethnic, or racial group.”

 - Dictionary.com: “discrimination against or prejudice or hostility toward Jews.”

 - Oxford Dictionaries: “Hostility to or prejudice against Jews.”